CondorcetVote/CondorcetElectionFormat/README.md

 ## Questions

-__Why not include standard parameters specifying how the results are calculated (methods, variants)?__
+__Why not include required parameters specifying how the results are calculated (methods, variants)?__
 > The purpose of this format is to represent the data to be inserted and the vital parameters for their correct interpretation.
 It is then up to the user of the program that ingests them to use it according to his needs and abilities.
 If needed, the programs ingesting these data can use additional non-standard properties, allowing them to go further.